Nice to meet you.

 • Ideas – The top category shouldn’t come as a surprise, as Medium serves as a central space for idea and perspective sharing.
 Write about life lessons, business ideas, inspiration, innovation, and entrepreneurship.

-• Politics – Politics have always been deeply important in our society.
+• Politics – Politics has always been deeply important in our society.
 For some, politics have helped shape who they are today.
 In this category, you’ll see topics ranging from the President, political candidates, economics, and election polling.

 • Tech – One of Medium’s largest reader bases is the tech-obsessed.
 Everything from startups, programming, blockchain, design and interface, and even social media is covered in this category.